 What Causes The Fear?

-You were not born with fear of riding in cars.
+You were not born with fear of car ride.
 Somehow, you ‘learned’ the fear from one or more unpleasant experiences.

 If your history is like many of the clients we’ve worked with over the years, you may not even remember how it all started.
-But still you’ve probably found yourself shaking or anxious or red-faced or sweaty… or any combination of these and other symptoms of fear of riding in cars
+But still you’ve probably found yourself shaking or anxious or red-faced or sweaty… or any combination of these and other symptoms of fear of car ride

 That’s because there’s a part of your brain that thinks it recognizes ‘danger’ (based on previous nasty experiences), and which switches you into ‘fight or flight’ mode.
 That’s the pounding heart.
 Not very useful when you really want to be calm, relaxed, and clear-headed.